 Cash, Cash Equivalents, and Restricted Cash

 Cash and cash equivalents consist solely of funds deposited with financial institutions and short-term liquid investments in money market deposit accounts.
 Cash and cash equivalents are carried at cost, which approximates fair value.
-As of September 30, 2022, the Company held $679 thousand (Cost basis $726 thousand) of foreign cash.
-As of December 31, 2021, the Company held $95 thousand (Cost basis $93 thousand) of foreign cash.
-Restricted cash includes amounts that are held as collateral securing certain of the Company’s financing transactions, including amounts held in a securitization trust by trustees related to our 2031 Asset-Backed Notes (refer to “Note 5 – Debt”).
+As of June 30, 2023, the Company held $2,258 thousand (Cost basis $2,204 thousand) of foreign cash.
+As of December 31, 2022, the Company held $1,178 thousand (Cost basis $1,168 thousand) of foreign cash.
+Restricted cash includes amounts that are held as collateral securing certain of the Company’s financing transactions, including amounts held in a securitization trust by trustees related to its 2031 Asset-Backed Notes (refer to “Note 5 – Debt”).

-Other assets generally consist of prepaid expenses, debt issuance costs on our Credit Facilities net of accumulated amortization, fixed assets net of accumulated depreciation, deferred revenues and deposits and other assets, including escrow receivables.
+Other assets generally consist of prepaid expenses, debt issuance costs on our Credit Facilities net of accumulated amortization, fixed assets net of accumulated depreciation, deferred revenues and deposits and other assets, including escrow and other investment related receivables.

 Equity Offering Expenses

 The Company’s offering expenses are charged against the proceeds from equity offerings when received as a reduction of capital upon completion of an offering of registered securities.